valatwork/statistics/README.md

-# Statistics: theory, examples and exercises (with Python and R)
+# Statistics: theory, examples and exercises

 ## Table of contents